}

 Create a Crisis Management Plan

-Every social media manager should have a crisis management plan in place, and it's especially important when you're planning to take a break.
+Every social media manager should have a crisis management plan in place when working with clients, but it's especially important when you're planning to take a break.

 Here are a few tips for creating your crisis management plan: